Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 The perfect blend: potatoes and cheese.
 Very yummy!

 I have used meatballs prepared, baked and frozen stirred in, OR bake a pork steak till tender and shred the meat into the potatoes.
 Stir in your favorite vegie--peas, beans, corn, which ever in to the potatoes.
-If using frozen vegies, allow about 1/2 cup milk more than boxed potato recipe calls for.

 Prepare a scalloped or other prepackaged potato in a casserole as directed.
 Add a can of drained tuna.
 You can extend this even farther by adding canned mixed veggies or a single vegetable and even add leftover potato chips.